 I especially love how these bookmarks are so simple to make yet they look as good as shop bought ones.
 So if you’re in need of some, why not make your own minimal brass bookmarks?
 And if not for you, these bookmarks make gorgeous gifts too.

-Make your own brass bookmarks
+Make your own clip bookmarks in brass

 This DIY is so simple that it doesn’t really need a how to – it’s as simple as gluing the clip to the brass blank.
 But there are a couple of things worth mentioning: